Ikejrmillsowoo/tipcalculator/README.md

 # tipcalculator
-presents a calculatory with predertermined tip percentage based on service received.
+presents a calculator with predetermined tip percentages based on service received.